jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase5-writeup.md

 ### T10: Login DOS Attack ###
 This threat comes by way of any malicious party who decides to interrupt the availability of the file-hosting service.
 Specifically, someone can perform a denial-of-service (DOS) attack by attempting to login with garbage user/password pairs from many different clients at once.
 As per our attack script `attack_T10.sh` it is simple to write a basic script that performs this function, and our server *will* crash if overloaded in this way.

-This problem can be solved on the server side by recording the IP addresses that are used to attempt connections, and disallowing those connections after a certain excessive (but still small) number of attempted SRP handshakes in a short period of time.
-Thus, such an address will be flagged and ignored in future connection attempts.
+This problem can be solved on the server side by requiring a puzzle to be solved, and disallowing those connections with an incorrect solution.
+The puzzle needs to be something that takes enough work on the client side to prevent the client from performing a DOS attack, but easy enough on the server to check so that it can still accept many incoming connections.
+An example of a puzzle that comes to mind is brute-forcing a small hash of say 3 or 4 alphanumeric characters.
+On the client side they will have to perform up to 3^62 hash operations and string comparisons.
+The size of our result stops the option of simply storing all results.
+However, the server simply needs one string comparison to verify a connection.

 ## Summary ##